30 January – 10 June 2019

 EXHIBITION | "Louisa Clement: Remote Control"

-Sprengel Museum Hannover, Hannover, Germany
+Sprengel Museum Hannover, Hanover, Germany

 The photographs, videos, wall works, sculptures and new VR works of Louisa Clement, born in Bonn in 1987, are concerned with phenomena of the sense of confusion in times of political and societal uncertainty.
 Clement’s varied investigations into everyday design prove to be seductive yet unfathomable: What is it to be human in a digital age in which even the integrity of the body is increasingly called into question by invasive medical interventions?